 - Wuxia: Most of the films he made with Shaw Brothers.

-- Temple Of The Red Lotus - a trilogy of martial arts movies made by Shaw Brothers, with Wang-yu starring in all three of them
+- Temple of the Red Lotus - a trilogy of martial arts movies made by Shaw Brothers, with Wang starring in all three of them

 - One-Armed Swordsman - Star-Making Role